Vedanta puts up for sale its Sterlite Copper plant in Thoothukudi

 Mining company Vedanta on Monday put up its Sterlite Copper plant in Tamil Nadu’s Thoothukudi district for sale, reported The Hindu.

 The copper smelting plant was shut down in May 2018 by the Tamil Nadu government after 13 people protesting against its expansion were killed in police firing in the same month.

+Activists in Thoothukudi have alleged that the plant, which was set up in 1996, was contaminating the region’s air and water resources, and causing diseases among the residents.
 The government also alleged that the facility had violated environmental norms.

 In an advertisement on Monday, the company said: “Vedanta, in conjunction with Axis Capital, invites Expression of Interest for the sale of its Copper plant along with its other units which includes Smelter Complex [primary and secondary], sulphuric acid plant, copper refinery, continuous copper rod plant, phosphoric acid plant, effluent treatment plant, captive power plants, RO units, oxygen generation unit and residential complex.”